WojciechMatuszewski/pdf-to-prompt/README.md

 - In the context of AI, the **word embeddings** are representation of words as array of numbers called **vectors**.

+  - You might think of embeddings as "classifications".
+The modal will classify some word to a given number.

   - The numbers in the vector represent how similar each word is to another word.
 For example, the vector for _"I took my cat for a walk_" would be similar in terms of numbers to the _"I took my dog for a walk"_.

   - The **embeddings are then feed into some kind of _similarity search_ engine** which LLM use to retrieve the final answer.

+- The Amazon Bedrock exposes various models.
+One of them has an _"embedding" modality_ while others have _"text" modality_.
+What is the difference?

+  - The **_"text" modality_** means

+  - The **_"embedding" modality_** means

 - TODO